ThomasTVV/carpair/README.md

 ## Creating and running the model

-convert the custom yolov4-weights into the corresponding TensorFlow model files and then run the model.
+Convert the custom yolov4-weights into the corresponding TensorFlow model files and then run the model.

 ```c
 python save_model.py --weights ./data/custom.weights --output ./checkpoints/custom-416 --input_size 416 --model yolov4